TheDragonCode/laravel-deploy-operations/docs/how-to-use/rollback.md

 ## Roll Back & Operation Using A Single Command

-The `operations:refresh` command will roll back all of your actions and then execute the `actions` command.
+The `operations:refresh` command will roll back all of your operations and then execute the `operations` command.
 This command effectively re-creates your entire
 database:

 ```